patricia-gallardo/simple-sabotage/simple-sabotage.md

 (8) Be worried about the propriety of any decision - raise the question of whether such action as is contemplated lies within the jurisdiction of the group or whether it might conflict with the policy of some higher echelon.

+#### (b) Managers and Supervisors

+(1) Demand written orders.

+(2) "Misunderstand" orders.
+Ask endless questions or engage in long correspondence about such orders.
+Quibble over them when you can.

+(3) Do everything possible to delay the delivery of orders.
+Even though parts of an order may be ready beforehand, don't deliver it until it is completely ready.

+(4) Don't order new working materials until your current stocks have been virtually exhausted, so that the slightest delay in filling your order will mean a shutdown.

+(5) Order high-quality materials which are hard to get.
+If you don't get them argue about it.
+Warn that inferior materials will mean inferior work.

+(6) In making work assignments, always sign out the unimportant jobs first.
+See that the important jobs are assigned to inefficient workers of poor machines.

+(7) Insist on perfect work in relatively unimportant products; send back for refinishing those which have the least flaw.
+Approve other defective parts whose flaws are not visible to the naked eye.

+(8) Make mistakes in routing so that parts and materials will be sent to the wrong place in the plant.

+(9) When training new workers, give incomplete or misleading instructions.

+(10) To lower morale and with it, production, be pleasant to inefficient workers; give them undeserved promotions.
+Discriminate against efficient workers; complain unjustly about their work.

+(11) Hold conferences when there is more critical work to be done.

+(12) Multiply paper work in plausible ways.
+Start duplicate files.

+(13) Multiply the procedures and clearances involved in issuing instructions, pay checks, and so on.
+See that three people have to approve everything where one would do.

+(14) Apply all regulations to the last letter.

 ### (12) General Devices for Lowering Morale and Creating Confusion

 - (a) Give lengthy and incomprehensible explanations when questioned.